 We are working with leading market research companies and they are using trees as rewards for respondents finishing a market survey.
 And interestingly, they have told us that quite a number of respondents who did not want to participate in the past, for all kinds of reasons, now want to take some time to participate in return, they are planting trees.

 We also have some companies planting complete forests through EcoMatcher.
 Everything in those forests, every tree, is a gift to the staff in the organization.
 An employee can travel to their trees, look at them and they can also see where they are in the company forest, which gives them a sense of belonging and you make them part of the company’s sustainability journey.

 Quite a few companies also give you the possibility to offset your carbon footprint.
 But they never give you the level of detail which is required to get people really encouraged.
 If you fly with a regular airline from A to B, they may offer an offsetting proposition at the coming cost but you will never know what happens with that money.

 We, at EcoMatcher, not only participate in calculating the footprint of your travel but also precisely calculate how many trees you would need to offset that carbon footprint, and the moment you make the purchase all those trees will end up in your mileage statement.
 That is how you make it transparent.

 We love to partner with foundations.
 We have partnered with 8 foundations till now and will be ramping it up to 25 by the end of 2021 since the ambition of the company is to plant a billion trees by 2023.
-We are also planting trees in the state of Karnataka since the middle of this year, in India.

 When did you start the company?
 How is the traction?